Discovering...

 Blue City Market

-The blue city in the Rif mountains has a charming market where Riffian spice blends differ from the south.
+The blue city in the Rif mountains has a charming market where Riffian spice blends differ from southern Morocco.
 Find unique mountain herb blends and dried wild thyme, oregano, and lavender alongside standard Moroccan spices.

 Tip: Ask for Riffian spice blends with wild mountain herbs not commonly found elsewhere.